Repeal the blasphemy law!

 Defamation Act of 1961

-lays out penalties for anyone
+laid out penalties for anyone

 "who composes, prints or publishes any blasphemous or obscene libel".

-But it is not enforced.
+But this was not really enforced.

-FF want to make it enforceable.
+and wanted to make it enforceable.

 Dermot Ahern has past form.